alinocco/intourist-telegram-bot/README.md

 ======================

 ## Overview
 Intourist Telegram Bot is a bot to view tours' schedule, reserve a tour and make payments.
 The core funcionality will be focused on payment processing.
 Then I want to track all the info in DB (preferably PostgreSQL).
-Also I would love to figure out: Admin Panel for setting the schedule, checking reservasions and payments, and probably configure it with Trello (a current tool for tracking our signed up clients.
+Also I would love to figure out: Admin Panel for setting the schedule, checking reservasions and payments, and probably configure it with Trello (a current tool for tracking our signed up clients).

 ## Development Steps
 * Set up a basic echo bot to understand the Telegram Bot package.